-ACTION: Temporary regulations.
+ACTION: Final regulations and removal of temporary regulations.

-SUMMARY: This document contains temporary regulations that provide guidance to taxpayers who have been denied the earned income credit (EIC) as a result of the deficiency procedures and wish to claim the EIC in a subsequent year.
+SUMMARY: This document contains final regulations that provide guidance to taxpayers who have been denied the earned income credit (EIC) as a result of the deficiency procedures and wish to claim the EIC in a subsequent year.
 The temporary regulations apply to taxpayers claiming the EIC for taxable years beginning after December 31, 1997, where the taxpayer's EIC claim was denied for a taxable year beginning after December 31, 1996.
-The text of these temporary regulations also serves as the text of proposed regulations set forth in the notice of proposed rulemaking on this subject in the Proposed Rules section of this issue of the Federal Register.

-DATES: Effective date: June 25, 1998.

-Applicability dates: For dates of applicability, see §1.32-3T(f) of these regulations.
+DATES: Effective date: These regulations are effective June 25, 2001.
+Applicability dates: For dates of applicability, see §1.32-3(f) of these regulations.

-FOR FURTHER INFORMATION CONTACT: Karin Loverud at 202-622-6060 (not a toll-free number).
+FOR FURTHER INFORMATION CONTACT: Karin Loverud at 202-622-6080 (not a toll-free number).